luftreich/blog_source/source/productive/index.markdown

 [How to Choose the Best Mechanical Keyboard (and Why You'd Want To)][link]

 I'm currently using [Ducky 1008][ducky] at home and [CoolerMaster QuickFire Rapid][quickfire] at office.
-Both of them have brown keys, yet feels slightly different.
+Both of them have brown switches, yet feels slightly different.

 I used to have a [Razer Black Widow 2013][razer] for two month, before it heated up and died.
 That will be the last Razer product I'll ever have.